SalehTZ/my-website/content/posts/bandit/bandit_2_3/index.en.md

 ---
-title: "Bandit Level 3: The Case of the Invisible File (and How to Find It)"
+title: "Bandit Level 2 to 3: The Ultimate Filename Challenge"
-subtitle: "Mastering `cd` and `ls -a`: Because sometimes, files just want to play hide-and-seek."
+subtitle: "Combining techniques to handle filenames that start with '--' and contain spaces.
+The ultimate test of your command-line skills."
 date: 2025-05-26T09:08:51+03:30
-lastmod: 2025-05-26T09:08:51+03:30
+lastmod: 2025-10-15T12:35:32+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 3 asks you to find a hidden file.
-Learn how to navigate directories with `cd` and reveal sneaky hidden files using `ls -a`.
-It's like finding a secret passage in a video game!"
+description: "A crucial walkthrough for OverTheWire's Bandit Level 2 to 3 with a new, tricky filename: '--spaces in this filename--'.
+Learn how to combine path specification and quoting to read files with complex names."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "Hidden Files", "Directories", "Beginner"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "File Names", "Spaces", "Special Characters"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""